doreahardy/ada-word-web/README.md

 # Accessibility in Word
 ## A Foundation for Web Content
-This is a repository for associated documents for the "Accessibility in Word - A Foundation for Web Content" hands-on training sessions to be held in October 2018 at Albany State University
+This is a repository for associated documents for the "Accessibility in Word - A Foundation for Web Content" hands-on training sessions to be held in October & November 2018 at Albany State University

 1. [ORIGINAL: Accessibility in Word exercise File](../../raw/master/docs/Accessibility-in-Word-ORIGINAL.docx)
 2. [FINAL EXAMPLE: Accessibility in Word](../../raw/master/docs/Accessibility-in-Word-FINAL.docx)

+<a href="../../raw/master/docs/Accessibility-in-Word-FINAL.docx" class="button">Test Link</a>